Buenos Aires hits 106 degrees amid severe South American heat wave

 The heat has been unusually pronounced for more than two weeks in Argentina, where temperatures topped 100 degrees to round out December.
 Areas south of the equator are experiencing summer at present, but readings are still wildly off base for what would typically be observed this time of year.

-Buenos Aires Ezeiza Airport hit 104.2 degrees on December 29, its hottest December temperature on record and, at the time, warmest overall temperature since 1999.
-The city’s observatory later spiked to 41.1 degrees Celsius, or 106 degrees Fahrenheit, on January 11.
-Only one day — in January of 1957 — snagged a hotter temperature in nearly 115 years of record-keeping.
+Buenos Aires Ezeiza Airport hit 104.2 degrees on Dec.
+29, its hottest December temperature on record and, at the time, warmest overall temperature since 1999.
+The city’s observatory later spiked to 41.1 degrees Celsius, or 106 degrees Fahrenheit, on Jan.
+11. Only one day — in January 1957 — snagged a hotter temperature in nearly 115 years of record-keeping.

 Maximiliano Herrera, a climate historian who tracks international temperature records, described Tuesday as “a historic day in Buenos Aires.”
 The recent heat wave also represents the first time since 1995 that the Argentine capital has seen temperatures exceeding 40 degrees Celsius (104 Fahrenheit), meaning nobody there under the age of 26 has experienced temperatures this warm before.